ashivalagar/ARmy/README.md

 5. If the killer murders all the victims, killer wins.
 6. All the victims vote for who they think the killer might be.
 If the majority vote is correct, the killer loses.

+### Game controls

+Each player can control their movements by up, down, left and right movements through this website: www.army-ntu.firebaseapp.com.

 ---

 ## Setting up the app for development

+To begin using the app, clone the repository and

 ### Prerequisites